Clifford Sibusiso Mamba

-Clifford Sibusiso Mamba (born 5 May 1963, in Manzini) is a Swazi diplomat and former Olympic athlete.
+Clifford Sibusiso Mamba (born 5 May 1963 in Manzini) is a Swazi diplomat and former Olympic athlete.
 Mamba competed for Swaziland at the 1984 Summer Olympics in the 100m and 200 m races.

 Education

 Mamba earned a B.S. at Middlesex University in the United Kingdom.

-Diplomacy
+Diplomatic career

 Following his education, Mamba became the ambassador to the European Union from 1991 to 1996.
 After leaving the European Union, Mamba became the ambassador to the Republic of Korea and Asia including a co-accreditation to Brunei, Japan, Singapore and Taiwan.
 From 2002 to 2005, Mamba was the ambassador to the United Nations from Swaziland.